department-of-veterans-affairs/vets-website/content/pages/disability-benefits/after-you-apply.md

 relatedlinks:
  - url: /disability-benefits/claims-process/date/
    title: How does VA decide when my disability compensation starts?
-   description: "Learn about when you'll start getting your disability benefits."
+   description: "Find out when you'll start getting your disability benefits (your effective date of disability)."
  - url: /disability-benefits/claims-process/what-happens-after-rating/
    title: What can I expect after getting a disability rating?
-   description: "Find out what benefits you can get."
+   description: "Find out what happens after you get your decision notice with your rating."
 ---

-Once you apply for disability benefits, the claim gets reviewed by our team.
-Learn about what you can do in the meantime.
+Find out what happens to your claim after you apply for disability benefits.

 ### How long does it take VA to make a decision?